-None of the five men and one women appeared at Brighton Magistrates Court for their hearing on 12 December, and in each case the charge of littering was proven in their absence.
+None of the five men and one women appeared at Brighton Magistrates’ Court for their hearing on Wednesday 12 December.
+In each case the charge of littering was proven in their absence.

 Each was fined £440, told to pay £350 costs plus a £44 victim surcharge.

-- Ziad AL-Gewer of Canning Street, Brighton, who was caught on 22 August in Western Road, Brighton
+- Ziad Al-Gewer, of Canning Street, Brighton, who was caught on Wednesday 22 August in Western Road, Brighton

-- Lyke Halloran of Harrington Road, Brighton, who was caught on 28 August in Junction Road, Brighton
+- Lyke Halloran, of Harrington Road, Brighton, who was caught on Tuesday 28 August in Junction Road, Brighton

-- Esther Isacc of Brunswick Road, who was caught on 31 August in Western Road, Brighton
+- Esther Isacc, of Brunswick Road, Hove, who was caught on Friday 31 August in Western Road, Brighton

-- Samuel Stephens of Tisbury Road, Hove, who was caught on 28 August in Junction Road, Brighton
+- Samuel Stephens, of Tisbury Road, Hove, who was caught on Tuesday 28 August in Junction Road, Brighton

-- Adrian Wilson of Upper North Street, who was caught on 28 August in Boundary Road, Portslade
+- Adrian Wilson, of Upper North Street, Brighton, who was caught on Tuesday 28 August in Boundary Road, Hove

-- Zhang Yiheng of Southall Avenue, Brighton, who was caught on 31 August, in Junction Road, Brighton
+- Zhang Yiheng, of Southall Avenue, Brighton, who was caught on Friday 31 August, in Junction Road, Brighton

-All the litterbugs gave their details to the council’s environment enforcement officers, who checked their details electronically.
+All the litterbugs gave their details to Brighton and Hove City Council environment enforcement officers, who checked their details electronically.
 When they didn’t pay the £75 fixed penalty notice within 28 days, they were summoned to court for last month’s hearing.

-Cllr Gill Mitchell, chair of the council’s environment, transport and sustainability committee, said: “We’re determined to stamp out littering and these convictions show we take this type of crime very seriously.
+Councillor Gill Mitchell, who chairs the council’s Environment, Transport and Sustainability Committee, said: “We’re determined to stamp out littering and these convictions show we take this type of crime very seriously.

-“Nor will we stand aside and let people fly-tipping their unwanted items beside a communal bin, expecting the council to take them away at the expense of other council tax payers.
+“Nor will we stand aside and let people fly-tip their unwanted items beside a communal bin, expecting the council to take them away at the expense of other council tax payers.